-11. Many countries throughout the world have already introduced standards concerning vehicle interior air quality.
+- 13. Many countries throughout the world have already introduced standards concerning vehicle interior air quality.
 Several countries have established regulations or guidelines regarding emissions from interior materials.
-Although these test procedures are very similar, there are many differences in test conditions.

-12. Experts also have an interest in global harmonization since it offers more efficient development, adaptation to technical progress, and potential collaboration.
-It also facilitates the exchange of information between interested parties.

-13. The VIAQ IWG conducted comprehensive studies for the existing individual contents regarding management of the interior air quality of vehicles.
-The bases of this harmonized set of recommendations are national standards from Republic of Korea, China, and the International Organization for Standardization (ISO), as well as Original Equipment Manufacturers (OEM) voluntary standards like Japan Automobile Manufacturers Association (JAMA) (JAMA Report No. 98).
+Although these test procedures are very similar, there are many differences in test conditions. - 14.
+Experts also have an interest in global harmonization since it offers more efficient development, adaptation to technical progress, and potential collaboration.
+It also facilitates the exchange of information between interested parties. - 15.
+The VIAQ IWG conducted comprehensive studies for the existing individual contents regarding management of the interior air quality of vehicles.
+The bases of this harmonized set of recommendations are national standards from Korea, China, and the International Organization for Standardization (ISO) as well as OEM voluntary standards like JAMA (JAMA Report No.98). - 16.
+Examples of existing regulations and standards